awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.md

 +  In an Aurora cluster, all of the connections using the default proxy endpoint are handled by the Aurora writer instance\.
 To perform load balancing for read\-intensive workloads, you can create a read\-only endpoint for a proxy\.
 That endpoint passes connections to the reader endpoint of the cluster\.
 That way, your proxy connections can take advantage of Aurora read scalability\.
 For more information, see [Overview of proxy endpoints](rds-proxy-endpoints.md#rds-proxy-endpoints-overview)\.

   For RDS DB instances in replication configurations, you can associate a proxy only with the writer DB instance, not a read replica\.
-+ You can't use RDS Proxy with Aurora Serverless clusters\.
++ You can use RDS Proxy with Aurora Serverless v2 clusters but not with Aurora Serverless v1 clusters\.
 + Using RDS Proxy with Aurora clusters that are part of an Aurora global database isn't currently supported\.
 +  Your RDS Proxy must be in the same virtual private cloud \(VPC\) as the database\.
 The proxy can't be publicly accessible, although the database can be\.
 For example, if you're prototyping on a local host, you can't connect to your RDS Proxy unless you set up dedicated networking\.
 This is the case because your local host is outside of the proxy's VPC\.
 **Note**